 The monkey crawl is one of the two techniques that allow skimboarders to get to the waves or any other dead water surface.

-The goal is to carry all your momentum onto the skimboard in order to give you that extra boost, speed, and distance into deep water areas.
+The goal is to carry all your momentum onto the skimboard to give you that extra boost, speed, and distance into deep water areas.

 "For me personally, monkey crawling into deeper water and on a water drop is a little bit easier because you are not going all the way down to the sand," explains skimboarding legend Austin Keen.